Suz571/Web_App1/README.md

 Refer back to the checkpoints on accessibility and forms for help.
 Use responsive design.
 Be fully usable by keyboard (which will be easy enough if you start with a form).

+Quiz Questions and Answers:
+Chicago Haunted History
+1. Most haunted room in the Congress Hotel?
+    -Room 441
+2. In 1924 what two rich University of Chicago students  murdered a 14 year old boy "just because"?
+    -Leopold and Leob
+3. What hotel can a "Woman in Red" be seen haunting the 10th floor after supposedly jumping to her death after discovering her philardering husband?
+    -The Drake Hotel
+4. "Death Alley", where 602 dead bodies were placed after burning to death in the new "fire proof" theatre, is located behind which modern-day theatre?
+    -Nederlander Theatre (Oriental Theatre)
+5. Where was John Dillenger, Public Enemy #1, gunned down after being betrayed by a "woman in red"?
+    -Biograph Theatre
+6. Roses are red, so is blood.
+What is was the bloodiest day in Chicago mob histroy?
+    -St. Valentine's day
+7. Urban legend has that this house, turned museum, was once where a baby, born with scales, horns, and hooves, was abadoned and locked in the attic until its death?
+    -Hull House
+8. Is what neighborhood was H.H.
+Holmes' murder castle located?
+    -Englewood
+9. Both Jeffery Dahmer and John Wayne Gacy have been said to frequent this Lakeview tavern -L&L Tavern
+10. This uptown lounge was Al Capone's favorite spot and has hidden tunnels and the occasional ghostly activty.
+    -Green Mill Cocktail Lounge